 If you are running short on time, David’s Bridal has a selection of dresses that you can take home with you that day.
 But if you have more time and find a style that needs to be ordered, that can take anywhere from one to 16 weeks depending on the color, size and fabric.
 And don’t forget the alterations!
 The time required to complete on-site alterations depends on how much or little you need to have done and how busy the shop is, but they recommend allowing for an additional six to eight weeks after receiving your gown.

 While you’re in the store or online looking for your perfect wedding gown, you can also shop for bridesmaid dresses, veils, sashes, shoes, jewelry, shapewear, lingerie, and even gifts for your wedding party!
-You can also return after your wedding day for their gown preservation service to ensure that your beautiful gown stays that way for years to come.

 Our Favorite Wedding Dresses Under $1,000